sagepublishing/text_cleaning/contribute.md

 ## Guidelines

 ### Corpora
-Collected corpora should be related to political science, but the region and what aspect of political science it enscapsulates is up to you.
+Collected corpora should be related to political science, but the region and what aspect of political science it encapsulates is up to you.

 ### Code
 Code should be added to the list of packages or be a Python/R script.

 ## How to Contribute

 If you would like to contribute a corpora or code, head to the corresponding .md file.
-From there you can add a new results but clickingon the edit button in the top-right corner.
+From there you can add a new results but clicking on the edit button in the top-right corner.

 ![Image of edit](https://github.com/sagepublishing/text_cleaning/blob/master/projects/make%20changes.png)